Teaching Staff From SEPTEMBER, 2021

 Governor Visits To School

-In normal times, many governors are regular, and in some cases weekly, visitors to school for various purposes.
 All governors are encouraged and are expected to be familiar with the school, to see the school at work.
-This would include visits to lessons to witness teaching and learning for themselves, to see the physical learning environment of the school and to liaise with individual staff for specific information sharing purpose, for instance for Special Needs, Safeguarding, subject responsibilities or Pupil Premium programmes and outcomes.
-Eventually, these visits will all happen again.
+This includes visits to lessons to witness teaching and learning for themselves, to see the physical learning environment of the school and to liaise with individual staff for specific information sharing purpose, for instance for Special Needs, Safeguarding, subject responsibilities or Pupil Premium programmes and outcomes.

 Governor Professional Expertise

-Although Governors work entirely as volunteers on behalf of the school, the governors have employment backgrounds in finance, sales, IT, education & training, administration, & business.
+Although Governors work entirely as volunteers on behalf of the school, the governors have employment backgrounds in administration, authorship, business, education & training, finance, insurance, law and sales.
 Thus, they bring a wide and varied range of skills and experience to the task of leading and monitoring.
 Many governors are current or former parents of the school, which is indicative of a high degree of understanding, commitment and loyalty.

 Staff Recruitment